 - Reviewer Guidelines

 Therefore, your work as a reviewer–and your identity–will be fully visible to the author.
 Comments should engage with the author and lesson directly, rather than the review editor.
 If at any point you are unsure of your role or what to do next, feel free to post a question to clarify and an editor will respond as soon as they can.
-You’ll understand that sometimes it will take the editor a few days to respond, but we hope the improvements to the finished lesson will be worth the wait.

 What To Comment On